 - No Permit Required: Unlike some parts of Uttarakhand, no special permit is needed to visit Lansdowne.

-- Cantonment Rules: Since this is a military cantonment, there are certain areas where photography may be restricted.
-Follow the signboards and instructions from security personnel.
+- Cantonment Rules: Since this is a military cantonment, there are certain areas, including near the War Memorial and Regimental Centre, where photography may be restricted.
+Follow the signboards and instructions from security personnel, and carry a valid ID at all times.

 - Weekend Crowds: Lansdowne gets significantly busier on weekends, especially from April to June.
 If possible, plan a weekday visit for a more peaceful experience.